The Role of Identity Verification in Retail and E-Commerce

 Identity Verification Helps Reduce the Risks of Payment Fraud

-Identity verification in the retail eCommerce industry can significantly minimize the risk of payment fraud.
+Identity verification in the retail e-commerce industry can significantly minimize the risk of payment fraud.
 Don’t forget that security is customers’ primary concern; they expect that e-commerce retailers must protect their identity from falling into the wrong hands.
-Fortunately, with a reliable identity verification solution, you verify your customers’ identity and ensure only legit people are using your platform.
+Fortunately, with a reliable identity verification solution, you can verify your customers’ identities and ensure only legitimate people are using your platform.

 Identity Verification Helps Prevent Credit Card Fraud